fnagel/t3extblog/README.md

 * Allow some HTML tags in comment message
 * Wordpress like subscription manager
 * Configurable spam check: "I am human" checkbox, honeypot, cookie, useragent, and EXT:sfpantispam support
-* Opt-In mails for comment subscription
+* Opt-In mails for comment subscription with expiration date
 * Auto close comments functionality
 * RSS feed for posts
 * BE Module for posts and comments
 * Default HTML markup matches Twitter Boostrap 2.3
 * Reasonable email sending, even when you accept comments in BE (extension module AND default list module)
 * Preview of hidden posts (add tx_t3extblog.singlePid to your page TSconfig)

 Installation
 ------------